SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 `assert(_:_:file:line:) <//apple_ref/swift/func/s:Fs6assertFTKT_SbKT_SS4fileVs12StaticString4lineSu_T_/>`_ function
 from the Swift standard library.
-You pass this function an expression that evaluates to ``true`` or ``false`` and a message that should be displayed if the result of the condition is ``false``.
+You pass this function an expression that evaluates to ``true`` or ``false`` and a message to display if the result of the condition is ``false``.
 For example:

 .. testcode:: assertions